 The design of the ESI will necessarily depend on the overall mission concept and details of spacecraft operations.
-Table 1 presents a list of the objectives of interest, one or more measurements to accomplish aspects of the objective, and a typical measurement accuracy for a Mars mission.
+Table 1 presents a list of the objectives of interest, one or more measurements to accomplish aspects of the objective, and a typical measurement accuracy based on experience for Mars missions.
 The objectives are divided into four groups or categories: (1) Aerothermal Environment and Thermal Protection System; (2) Atmosphere, Aerodynamics, and Flight Dynamics; (3) Atmospheric Decelerator; and (4) Vehicle Structure.